 The race starts in Reigate's attractive Priory Park (approximate postcode RH2 7BA) before exiting onto scenic, mainly quiet country roads for approx 8.5 km.
 It then re-enters the park for the remainder of the race within its beautifully landscaped grounds.

 It is operated under UK Athletics rules and the 27th edition of the race will commence at 7.30pm on Wednesday 3rd July 2019.
 (UK Athletics licence number 2019-36104).

 We hope that the following information will answer any questions you may have about the race, but otherwise please contact the Race Director using the "Contact Us" form on this website (select the option "Race Director - Summer Evening 10k").

 - Enter online at Sports Systems

-- or by post by downloading, printing and filling in the entry form, which can be found here then mailing it with a cheque made payable to RPAC to
+- or by post by downloading, printing and filling in the entry form, then mailing it with a cheque made payable to RPAC to:

 The Race Secretary, RPAC Summer Evening 10K, 70 Nutfield Road, Merstham, Surrey, RH1 3HA.

 A stamped addressed envelope is not required.
 You'll collect your race number and timing chip from Race HQ on the day.

 The advance entry fees are £10.00 with UKA licence or £12.00 unattached.
 Please note a small supplement is payable when entering online.